DhirenChhapgar/WIPKB/README.md

 #### Sales Order Preferences

-1. The first configuration step is Sales Order Preferences and we can use this tab to select the default configuration settings which will be applied to the imported Amazon orders and these settings are common for both FBA and FBM type of orders
+1. The first configuration step is Sales Order Preferences and we can use this tab to specify default configuration settings which will be applied to imported Amazon orders and these settings are common for both FBA and FBM type of orders
 2. Navigate to Sales Order Preferences (SO101000) Distribution-> Sales Orders -> Configuration -> Sales Order Preferences -> Amazon Configuration Tab

 ![Screenshot](/_ReadMeImages/IN207000.png)